soneren/helloworld/README.md

 I created DockerFile for my Nodejs application, you can see in this repo.

-I created an Ecr Repository
+I created an Ecr Repository.

 I created an Ecs Cluster and configure name to the container as nodejs-container, use the 3000 port in the port mappings.
 I used to Application Load Balancer and listining 3000 port.